Get

 1. Changes in Condition

-In the days leading up to the X-ray, your vet may ask you to monitor your dog for any changes in their behavior.
+In the days leading up to the X-ray, the vet may ask you to monitor your dog for any changes in their behavior.
 You’ll want to look for things like changes in eating habits, activity levels (are they more lethargic than usual?), and if they seem to be in any discomfort.

 sad and sick labrador retriever dog